RacerMod/racermod/README.md

 if $1 = anything else , a help message is displayed

 if $2 = clean , "make clean" before building

+if $2 = kernel , we build only kernel

+if $2 = kernel & $3 clean , we "make clean" before building

 Repositories fetching
 ---------------